gauravkumarchhipa/MyfirstNextjs-routing-project/README.md

 # npm package using

 # Description
-This is my first nextjs app practise using routing.
+This is my first nextjs app practice using routing.